 Discord Funding, Valuation & Revenue

-According to Crunchbase, Discord has raised a total of $379.3 million across eight rounds of venture capital funding.
+According to Crunchbase, Discord has raised a total of $479.3 million across 11 rounds of venture capital funding.
 Notable investors include the likes of Spark Capital, Tencent (creator of League of Legends and PUBG, amongst others), Index Ventures, Benchmark, Accel, General Catalyst, and many more.

-During the company’s latest funding round, which it announced in July 2020, Discord was valued at $3.5 billion.
-This represents a 70+ percent increase from its $2.05 billion valuation that Discord was able to amass in December 2018.
-Its user base more than quadrupled over the same time span.
+During the company’s latest funding round, which it announced in December 2020, Discord was valued at $7 billion.
+This represents a 100 percent increase from its $3.5 billion valuation that Discord was able to amass in July 2020.

 Forbes estimates that Discord will generate annual revenues of $120 million for the year 2020, up from the $70 million it made the year prior.